-- Prepare your references.
-Once you choose your references, be sure to inform them about the process and that they will be completing the reference electronically.
-We recommend getting their preferred email address and asking that they monitor that inbox for your reference request, including any junk or spam folders.
+- Prepare your References.
+Once you choose your References, be sure to inform them about the process and that they will be completing the Reference electronically.
+We recommend getting their preferred email address and asking that they monitor that inbox for your request, including any junk or spam folders.

-You are required to enter information for 3 references.
-Two of those must be completed by your references in order for your application to be considered complete.
-If you want to submit more than 3 references, you should send those additional references directly to your programs.
+You are required to request at least 3 but may request a maximum of 5 References.
+If you want to submit more than 5, send those additional References directly to your programs.

 - In the References section, click Create Reference Request.

-- Enter a brief message or note for your reference.
+- Enter a brief message or note for the Reference.

-- Select whether you want to waive your right of access to the reference.
+- Select whether you want to waive your right of access to the Reference.
+See Waiver below.

-- Use the Check Status tab to monitor the status of your references.
-Follow up with your references if they are still marked as Requested or Accepted.
-It is your responsibility to ensure that reference requests are received and completed on time.
-We will not notify applicants about missing references.
+- Use the Check Status tab to monitor the status of your References.
+Completed References are marked as "Complete" and have a Complete Date listed.
+Follow up with your References if their References are still marked as "Requested" or "Accepted."
+It is your responsibility to ensure that Reference requests are received and completed on time.
+We will not notify applicants about missing References.

-If you entered an incorrect email address for a reference, or if your reference asks that you send the reference request to a different email address, you must delete the reference and then re-add them with the correct email.
+If you entered an incorrect email address for an Reference, or if your Reference asks that you send the request to a different email address, you must delete the request and then re-add it with the correct email.

-Selecting Yes indicates to programs that your reference completed their letter of reference with the understanding that you would not be able to view it.
-This means you will not be able to see the content of the reference.
-Programs may view this type of reference as a more accurate representation of an applicant's qualifications.
+Selecting Yes indicates to programs that your Reference completed their Reference with the understanding that you would not be able to view it.
+This means you will not be able to see the content of the Reference.
+Programs may view this type of Reference as a more accurate representation of an applicant's qualifications.

-Selecting No indicates to programs that your reference completed their letter of reference with the understanding that you may choose to view it in the future.
-Selecting this option does not allow you to view your reference via the application.
-If you do not waive your right to view the reference, you may ask your reference for a copy of the recommendation.
-Programs may view this type of reference as a less accurate representation of an applicant's qualifications.
+Selecting No indicates to programs that your Reference completed their Reference with the understanding that you may choose to view it in the future.
+Selecting this option does not allow you to view your Reference via the application.
+If you do not waive your right to view the Reference, you may ask your reference for a copy of the Reference.
+Programs may view this type of Reference as a less accurate representation of an applicant's qualifications.